|

 -

-Partitions: Number of partitions for parallelism (set during creation only)
+Partitions: Number of partitions for parallelism (increase-only after creation, see Increasing Partitions)

 -